Snaacky/thewiki/docs/guides/htpc.md

 ![An example listing for a NVIDIA GeForce GT 1030 from MSI](/static/htpc/example-nvidia-gpu.png)

 !!!warning
 Small form factor machines will require a low-profile GPU and bracket.
-Make sure to double check the height of the card, as passive cooled cards have much bigger heatsinks that may not fit in the case.
+Make sure to double-check the height of the card prior to installation, as passively-cooled cards tend to use larger heatsinks that may not fit in your case.
 !!!

 ==- Systems using an iGPU